 Reduced Losses/Year: 100,000 vehicles x $467.50 in losses/year = $46,750,000.00

 B) Build reserves through deposits

-Now, let’s say that you need to retain the size of your driver pool, and you also want to offset the risk of keeping a larger pool.
+Now, let’s say that you need to retain the size of your driver pool and also want to offset the insurance risk associated with maintaining a larger pool.
 Since you know how to maneuver the lever of managing risk upfront, you can design a dynamic deposit based on subsets of your driving pool’s potential risk.

 Deposit Structure: $500 deposit required from the riskiest 10%